From Phys.org

 Brazilian researchers have just reported proving the potential of zika virus to combat advanced-stage central nervous system tumors in dogs.
 The study was published on Tuesday, March 10, in the journal Molecular Therapy.

-Three elderly with spontaneous brain tumors were treated with injections of zika virus by scientists affiliated with the Human Genome and Stem Cell Research Center (HUG-CELL) supported by São Paulo Research Foundation—FAPESP and hosted by the University of São Paulo (USP).
+Three elderly dogs with spontaneous brain tumors were treated with injections of zika virus by scientists affiliated with the Human Genome and Stem Cell Research Center (HUG-CELL) supported by São Paulo Research Foundation—FAPESP and hosted by the University of São Paulo (USP).

-“We observed a surprising reversal of the clinical symptoms of the disease, as well as reduction and longer survival with quality, which matters most.
+“We observed a surprising reversal of the clinical symptoms of the disease, as well as tumor reduction and longer survival with quality, which matters most.
 Moreover, the treatment was well tolerated and there were no adverse side-effects.
 We’re genuinely excited by the results,” Mayana Zatz, a professor at USP’s Institute of Biosciences (IB) and HUG-CELL’s principal investigator told.